Hxrv3y/Python-Snake-Game/README.md

 # Python-Snake-Game
-Snake game made in Python
+Simple Snake game made in Python use and edit as you like.